 After you are connected, the remote desktop or application window appears.
 If you are entitled to more than one desktop or application, the desktop and application selector window also remains open, so that you can connect to multiple items at the same time.

-If you have Horizon Client 3.4 or later, the Sharing dialog box might appear.
 From the Sharing dialog box, you can allow or deny access to files on your local system.
 For more information, see Share Access to Local Folders and Drives.

 What to do next